ballerina-attic/securing-restful-services-with-ldap/README.md

    $ docker inspect <PROCESS_ID>
 ```

-- Then update the LDAP connectionURL of LdapAuthProviderConfig with the LDAP server container IP address
+- Then update the LDAP `connectionURL` of `LdapAuthProviderConfig` with the LDAP server container IP address.

 ##### secure_order_mgt_service.bal
 ```ballerina